ekohrt/fable_generator_gpt2/README.md

 # Fable Generator (with GPT-2)
 Generates structured short stories about a given topic.
-Each line starts with some words that cue the model into following the basic form of a story.
+Each line starts with some words that prompt the model into following the basic form of a story.
 Uses the base form of GPT-2 (no fine-tuning involved).

-### Template:
+### Story Template:
+- The following is a classic fable about {topic}: (prompt suggests a fable, introduces topic. removed from final output)
-- Once upon a time, there was... (generate 3 sentences)
+- Once upon a time, there was... (introduction)
-- One day...
-(1 sentence)
+- One day... (suggests that some event occurs)
-- But...
-(1 sentence)
+- But... (suggests a twist or conflict)
-- So...
-(1 sentence)
+- So... (suggests resolution)
-- The moral of the story is, ...
-(1 sentence)
+- And legend has it that to this very day, ... (suggests a conclusion)
 - The end.

 ### Examples: